 Identifying population differences is critical to improving the lives of those suffering from the chronic effects of TBI

 Authored by leading experts across the TBI field, the second paper in a series, Epidemiology of Chronic Effects of Traumatic Brain Injury, explores how factors like age, race, and co-existing conditions influence TBI outcomes across populations and how these differences can help standardize precision solutions.
 Learn more

 Our Commitment to Suicide Prevention Advocacy

 Our advocacy efforts focus on building a national consensus for prioritizing research and activities that make precision diagnostics and targeted therapeutics a focus of policymakers and governmental leaders.
-By treating the underlying conditions that contribute to suicide and supporting an evidence-based roadmap to speed research solutions, we know we can make meaningful progress for combating the suicide epidemic.
+By treating the underlying conditions that contribute to suicide and supporting an evidence-based roadmap to speed research solutions, we know we can make meaningful progress in combating the suicide epidemic.

 Veterans Advisory Council

-Our Veterans Advisory Council (VAC) includes senior leaders from Veteran Service Organizations, nonprofits, industry, government and families who have a deep personal commitment to Veterans’ concerns related to brain health.
+Our Veterans Advisory Council (VAC) includes senior leaders from Veteran Service Organizations, nonprofits, industry, government, and families who have a deep personal commitment to Veterans’ concerns related to brain health.
 The VAC is committed to advancing suicide prevention by pursuing legislation and other measures to garner support and advance a comprehensive regimen of brain health research.
 Learn more

-Advancing Suicide Prevention on the National Level
+Taking Action to Advance Suicide Prevention on the National Level

 U.S. Marine Veteran Tristan Wimmer lost his brother and fellow Marine to suicide in 2015 after he sustained a Traumatic Brain Injury (TBI) in Iraq and struggled with TBI for nearly a decade.
 In his memory, and to raise awareness and funds for TBI research and Veterans suicide prevention, Tristan completed 22 BASE jumps off Arizona’s Camelback Mountain.
 Learn more